samwell-ho/openpgp-ca/README.md

 This is where OpenPGP CA helps.
 The members of Carol's group trust her.
 She is already their sysadmin.
-So, it is sensible that Carol acts as a kind of certificate authority (CA) for her group.
+So, it is sensible that Carol acts as a certification authority (CA) for her group.
 This is exactly what OpenPGP CA helps Carol do.
 Using OpenPGP CA, only Carol has to verify fingerprints.
 Then, her users just need to be taught to recognize whether a message has been authenticated, and how to make sure